 A single applicant can have liquid assets (cash, savings bonds, certificates of deposit, checking accounts, etc.) no greater than $50,000.
 Married applicants are permitted up to $75,000 in assets.

 Rx Plus Program

 Maine residents with an annual income of less than 350% of the Federal Poverty Level qualify for Rx Plus.
 In 2022, for a single applicant, this limit is $47,565 per year.
 For a married couple living together, the annual limit is $64,085.

 Those with higher incomes may still be eligible if at least 5% of their income is spent on prescription drugs or 15% or more is spent on medical-related expenses.

 Unlike the DEL Program, the Rx Plus Program does not consider one’s assets.

 The DEL Program pays up to 80% of a senior’s out-of-pocket drug costs after Medicare Part D or other insurance coverage.
 Eligible medications include those that treat Parkinson’s disease, Lou Gehrig’s disease, high cholesterol, high blood pressure, and many other conditions.
 Please note that there may be a co-payment of up to $2.

 The Maine RX Plus Program offers discounts off the purchase price of brand name and generic drugs.
 For generic drugs, discounts are offered up to 60%, and for brand name drugs, discounts are offered up to 15%.

 Maine residents can learn more about these programs or apply for assistance by contacting their local Area Agency on Aging.
-Alternatively, the Maine Department of Health and Human Services’ Pharmacy Unit provides some additional information on their new prescription drug portal.
-One can also download an application here.
+Maine’s Department of Human Services also provides a brochure on the programs.
+Or an application can be downloaded here.